karlospn/mytechramblings-site-source-code/content/posts/provisioning-aws-resources-using-cdk-azure-devops.md

 title: "Provisioning resources on AWS using AWS CDK and Azure DevOps Pipelines"
 date: 2020-09-30T10:02:21+02:00
 tags: ["aws","cdk", "azure", "devops"]
+description: "In today's post I will show you how you can deploy an AWS CDK application using Azure DevOps."
 draft: false
 ---